SharifRuman/Lab1/README.md

 # Project 1 and 2

+**NOTICE:** I'm using same repo to publish LAb 1 and Lab 2 project.

 ### ENGO 651 - Adv.
 Topics on Geospatial Technologies